Harshs27/uGLAD/README.md

 ```

 ## demo-uGLAD notebook
-A minimalist working example of uGLAD.
+A minimalist working example of uGLAD is given in `examples/demo-uGLAD.ipynb` notebook.
 It is a good entry point to understand the code structure as well as the uGLAD model.

 ## Citation
 If you find this method useful, kindly cite the following 2 associated papers: